 Konrad Brattke Photography

 Customers call Brattke a photo ninja for his ability to remain unobtrusive throughout the nearly 200 weddings he’s photographed.
 He likes capturing candid and funny moments with naturalistic, clean lighting.
-Prices start at $2,800.
+Packages start at $1,950.

 Kristine Foley Photography